Raster Analysis in GIS – Tools and Techniques

 2. Zonal Statistics – This raster tool allows users to summarize information about one or more features within a zone.
 For instance, you calculate the mean, median, sum, minimum, maximum, and standard deviation of a set of values using zonal statistics.

-3. Contours – Contour generation is the process of creating a representation of the shape and elevation of terrain features.
+3. Contours – Contours are a representation of the shape and elevation of terrain features.
 GIS analysts generate contours by connecting points of equal elevation across a given area.

 4. Math Functions – Math functions execute a type of numerical expression on a cell-by-cell basis.
 For instance, this may include arithmetic, power, exponential, and logarithmic types of functions.

-5. Conditionals – A conditional function, also known as a logical operator, is a type of raster operation that allows users to evaluate a set of conditions on a raster dataset.
+5. Conditionals – A conditional function (or logical operator) is a raster operation that evaluates a set of conditions.

 7. Terrain Analysis – Terrain analysis is the process of using digital elevation data (DEM) to analyze various aspects of a landscape’s topography.

 8. Suitability – A suitability analysis evaluates the potential of an area for a certain activity or purpose.
-This could include spatial regression models analyzing land use and topography, as well as other factors such as climate, soil type, vegetation, and infrastructure.
+This could include spatial regression models or other factors such as climate, soil type, and infrastructure.

 9. Raster Processing – Raster processing is a “catch-all” term used to transform existing grid data into new outputs.
 Common raster processing tasks include selecting, clipping, and splitting raster datasets.